-Undergraduates who will finish spring 2020 remotely but do not plan to return to campus for the fall 2020 semester should notify the Office Academic Advising of their plans and request a Continuous Enrollment Status (CES), Leave of Absence, or withdraw from the university as soon as possible.
+Undergraduates who have decided to take a semester or gap year and do not plan to return to campus for the fall 2020 semester should notify the Office Academic Advising of their plans and request a Continuous Enrollment Status (CES), Leave of Absence, or withdraw from the university as soon as possible.

 Please email firstname.lastname@example.org if you do not plan to return for the fall 2020 semester so that we can accurately update your immigration status.